prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-plugin-renderer.md

 ## Limitations

 ### Supported Ad Formats

 Currently the interface `PrebidMobilePluginRenderer` provide the ability to render `BANNER` and `INTERSTITIAL` only.
 The compability with more ad formats can be supported in future releases.

-It is important to notice that the compliant formats you set on `isSupportRenderingFor` implementation are taken into account to add your Plugin Renderer to the bid request or not, according to the ad unit configuration that is bid requesting.

 ### Original API

 The Plugin Renderer feature does not work with [GAM Original API](/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.html) since the ad rendering does not happen in the Prebid SDK but externally.
 Despite that if you are using the regular GAM integration it will work fine.

 ## Ad Event Listeners

 An optional dedicated generic ad event listener is offered in case of the existing event listeners are insufficient to keep your ad consumer fully aware of your ad lifecycle.

 ![Plugin Event Listener big picture](/assets/images/prebid-mobile/prebid-plugin-renderer-event-listeners.png)